flowergrass/joltage_calculator/README.md

 Only 4 bits are required to store each battery digit in a register vector and calculations are complete within a single clock cycle.
 This is made possible by using a greedy algorithmic approach in storing only the best batteries seen and popping the first inferior battery from left to right.
+Thus the design scales through infinite streams of input data while instantly maintaining the solution for each line.

 Input is fed through as ASCII chars into `data_in`.
 The program tallies the total and starts a new "joltage" count at new line char inputs.
 Output is a 64 bit unsigned integer in `total_joltage`.